fak/fakruger/_includes/index.md

 Welcome to my website!

-I am a Bioinformatician at Stratified Medical in London.
+I am a Bioinformatician at BenevolentAI in London.
 My interests are in genetics, chemical biology and molecular evolution.

-Previous to my post a Stratfied Medical, I was a researcher at the Farr Institute London, where I worked with Aroon Hingorani from UCL and Juan-Pablo Casas from London School of Hygiene and Tropical Medicine, developing approaches to leverage genetic information from large patient cohorts for drug repurposing applications.
+Previous to my post at BenevolentAI, I was a researcher at the Farr Institute London, where I worked with Aroon Hingorani from UCL and Juan-Pablo Casas from London School of Hygiene and Tropical Medicine, developing approaches to leverage genetic information from large patient cohorts for drug repurposing applications.

 I obtained a PhD in Computational Biology from the University of Cambridge, working in John Overington's group at the European Bioinformatics Institute.